mazimez/laravel-hands-on/README.md

 8. This concludes our current implementation of the "Badge system."
 In future branches, we plan to expand and introduce more badges.

+## DIY (Do It Yourself)

+Here are some additional tasks you can undertake:

+- now that you know about `AWS-S3` and `Storage` facade, you can try to dive deeper into topics like `Image Compression` and `Image Encryption` etc. this topic requires you to  learn more about `Storage` facade as well as `AWS-S3`. so try to implement these into your project.

 ## Additional Notes

 - In upcoming branches, we will continue enhancing the "Badge system" by introducing more badges.